 From this historic decision, it is hoped that the Lions Club of the City of Adelaide will not only maintain, but actually increase, its proud tradition of service to the community and to Lions International projects – “We Serve”.

-With a current membership numbering in the mid 40s, the Club is very fortunate to include three (3) Honorary Members: The Governor of South Australia, the Lord Mayor of Adelaide and the South Australian Police Commissioner.
+With a current membership numbering in the high 40s, the Club is very fortunate to include three (3) Honorary Members: The Governor of South Australia, the Lord Mayor of Adelaide and the South Australian Police Commissioner.